ntop/ntopng/doc/src/web_gui/alerts.rst

 Alert Endpoints
 ---------------

-Generated alerts can also be sent to third-party endpoints.
-Currently supported endpoints are:

-- Email
-- Slack
-- Syslog
-- Nagios
-- Webhook
+Endpoints are a way to export the ntopng alerts to external programs.

 Endpoints can be enabled and configured from the ntopng preferences page.
 Users can create custom endpoints via a custom plugin.
-Check out the `example plugin <https://github.com/ntop/ntopng/tree/dev/scripts/plugins/example/alert_endpoints>`_ for more details.
+Check out the `Plugins Section <../plugins/alert_endpoints.html>`_ for more details.
+Here is a list of the alerts endpoints built into ntopng.

 Email
 ~~~~~

+This endpoint is designed to send emails to the administrator when an alert occurs.
 Ntopng only supports sending emails to a SMTP server without authentication.
 Since ntopng
 does not authenticate with the SMTP server, the server may reject the email.
 For
 this reason, it is suggested to setup a local mail server (e.g. postfix_) and use